monti-apm/monti-apm-agent/lib/async/README.md

 To use Async Hooks, you need to create a hooks object with the desired lifecycle hooks, and then call `async_hooks.createHook(hooks)` to create a new AsyncHooks instance.
 This instance has `enable()` and `disable()` methods to start and stop the tracking of async operations.

+## Clarification on the `destroy` hook

+The `destroy` hook in Node.js's Async Hooks API is called when an asynchronous resource is about to be garbage collected, not necessarily immediately after the resource's work has completed.

+It's important to understand that in JavaScript, and Node.js in particular, the timing of garbage collection is not guaranteed.
+The JavaScript engine decides when to perform garbage collection based on a variety of factors, including memory pressure and CPU usage.
+This means that there can be a delay between when an async resource's work is finished and when the `destroy` hook is called.

+So while the `destroy` hook can give you an indication that an async resource is no longer in use and is about to be cleaned up, it's not a reliable way to determine exactly when the resource's work has finished.
+For that, you would typically use the `after` hook, which is called immediately after the callback associated with an async operation has completed.

+In the case of Promise-based async operations, like those created with `then` or `catch`, the `destroy` hook would typically be called sometime after the Promise has settled (i.e., either resolved or rejected) and the associated callbacks have run.
+But the exact timing would depend on when the JavaScript engine decides to perform garbage collection.

 ## Some promises do not call `before` or `after`

 Async Hooks is a powerful feature in Node.js that allows developers to track the lifetime of asynchronous resources in a Node.js application.
 However, not all asynchronous operations are guaranteed to trigger Async Hooks events, including the before and after events.